 |OS||Microsoft Windows 9, MacOS 10.15, or a Linux distribution that supports Gnome, KDE, or Unity DE.|

-If you do not possess a computer that meets these minimum specifications, you may be able to borrow a laptop from our department.
+If you don’t have a computer that meets these minimum specifications, you may be able to borrow a laptop from our department.

 Programming skills are essential for computer scientists.
 To ensure everyone has the opportunity to develop these skills, we’ll tackle the Python programming language in semester one.

-If you are new to coding, we understand that learning to program can sometimes feel overwhelming.
-Newcomers often have lots of questions, e.g., “What tools do I need?” or “How do I setup a programming environment?”.
+If you’re new to coding, we understand that learning to program can sometimes feel overwhelming.
+You might have lots of questions such as “What tools do I need?” or “How do I setup a programming environment?”
 Thankfully help is available.
-There is an online tool that provides a ready-made Python coding environment that you can use for free – this is called Google Collaboratory.
+There is an online tool that provides a ready-made Python coding environment that you can use for free.
+This is called Google Collaboratory.
 Using the “Colab” you can write and execute Python code in your web-browser (Google Chrome).
 There are even tutorials available online that will help you understand how the Colab works.

 There are other useful resources relevant to your studies.
 For example, why not: